 Instruments that are exposed to adverse conditions should be protected in fully enclosed and insulated boxes to avoid any kind of physical or weather damage.
-Even in enclosures, the instrument can still be exposed to freeze damage or if uncontrolled, overheating of the instrumentation.
+Even in enclosures, instrumentation can be exposed to freeze damage or overheating.
 When the enclosure temperature is too high, fluids can vaporize or change viscosity or color.
 When temperatures are too low, fluids in the lines can freeze or thicken – resulting in physical damage and operation malfunction to sensitive equipment.

 For many samples and instrumentation, temperature will affect measurement accuracy.
-The best way to solve this problem is to equip enclosures with systems designed to maintain interior temperature within the range specified for optimal performance.
+The best way to solve this problem is to equip enclosures with systems designed to maintain the interior temperature within a specified range for optimal performance.

-A more efficient method is steam and hot fluid tracing.
-In these systems a small diameter copper or stainless-steel tube is dressed around the inside of an enclosure or a coil or finned tube heating element is installed within the enclosure to supply steam.
-The elements from the steam main begins to circulate through the loop or heater, warming the enclosure.
+A more efficient method is steam tracing.
+In these systems, a small diameter copper or stainless-steel tube is dressed around the inside of an enclosure, or a coiled or finned tube heating element is installed within the enclosure.
+The elements from the steam main begin to circulate through the loop or heater, warming the enclosure.
 Steam is an effective heating medium and does not create electrical sparks, making it the ideal solution for explosion-proof environments.
 However, it can still cause overheating, if not properly controlled.

-The TV/SC-I valve is installed into the wall of the enclosure so that the thermal actuator end is inside the enclosure to sense the ambient temperature.
-Often used for freeze protection with steam as the media, the valve monitors the internal temperature of the enclosure and automatically regulates the flow of steam to heat and maintain a set temperature.
+The TV/SC-I valve is installed into the wall of the enclosure so that the thermal actuator end is sensing the ambient temperature inside it.
+Often used for freeze protection with steam as the media, the valve monitors the internal temperature of the enclosure and automatically regulates the flow of steam to maintain a set temperature.

 If a design requires all connections to be within the enclosure using a steam coil to transfer heat, the TV/SC-A valve should be used.
-The self-actuating TV/SC-A thermostatic control valve senses enclosure temperature and allows steam flow to the coil to maintain the desired temperature inside.
+The self-actuating TV/SC-A thermostatic control valve senses enclosure temperature and allows the steam flow to the coil to maintain the desired temperature inside.
 The ITCH assembly is a complete kit with a steam coil, mounting brackets, TV/SC/A, two TV/HAT valves, and tubing bulk-head fittings.

-The TV/SC-A, TV/HAT, TV/SC-I, TV/SC-IR, and ITCH kit work as a temperature control analyzer to provide and maintain accurate temperature in an enclosure without allowing the instruments to suffer from freeze damage but also balancing the system to avoid overheating.
+The TV/SC-A, TV/HAT, TV/SC-I, TV/SC-IR, and ITCH kit work as temperature control analyzers to provide and maintain the optimal temperature in an enclosure.